gideonibemerejr/SEI-CC-2/work/w01/d2/03-js-functions-and-scope.md

 **How many different ways are there to define a function?**

-**What's the only practical difference between a function expression and a function expression?**
+**What's the only practical difference between a function definition and a function expression?**

 ### 4. Parameters/Arguments